You can’t always predict what type of questions will be asked during an accounting interview.

 While we are seeing an increase in the number of roles available for accountants, the best employers can still be highly selective in their hiring - make sure you stand out from the crowd.

-"We expect to see continued competition for the highest calibre candidates in 2018.
+"We expect to see continued competition for the highest calibre candidates.
 Therefore preparing well for an accountancy interview is vital.
 Hiring managers will be particularly interested in seeing candidates who can demonstrate their skills and draw on specific experiences," commented James Franklin, Director of Robert Walters Guildford.